ParkerMia/ParkerMia/README.md

 ## About Me

 ### Education:
-Bachelor of Science in Data Science from Willamette University expected in May 2026
+Bachelor of Science in Data Science
+Willamette University expected in May 2026

 ### Fields of Interests: